google/pprof/CONTRIBUTING.md

 git push aalexand
 ```

-where `aalexand` is your Github user ID.
-Then proceed to the Github UI to send a
+where `aalexand` is your GitHub user ID.
+Then proceed to the GitHub UI to send a
 code review.

 # Code reviews

 All submissions, including submissions by project members, require review.
-We use Github pull requests for this purpose.
+We use GitHub pull requests for this purpose.

 The pprof source code is in Go with a bit of JavaScript, CSS and HTML.
 If you
 are new to Go, read [Effective Go](https://golang.org/doc/effective_go.html) and